Sales Operations: The Ultimate Guide to Making it a Success

-- Time spent selling – how much of your reps’ time is actually used for selling and how much is used on administrative tasks or for attending internal meetings.
-Keeping track of this allow sales ops to implement processes that can increase sales time and decrease overhead time.
+- Time spent selling – this tracks the amount of time your reps’ spend selling,.
+This is measured against time spent on administrative tasks or attending internal meetings.
+Keeping track of this allow sales operations to put in place processes that can increase sales time and decrease overhead time.

 - Amount accuracy – this measures how accurately your sales reps estimate the value amount of your opportunities.

-- Win rate – This represents how many opportunities are converted into a won deal and should be tracked by both the number amount and the value amount.
+- Win rate – This represents how many opportunities convert into a won deal.
+It should be tracked by both the number amount and the value amount.

-- Pipeline forecast – Represents the expected value of the entire sales pipeline and should be made each quarter yet updated at least every week.
+- Pipeline forecast – This is the expected value of the entire sales pipeline.
+It should be made each quarter but updated at least once a week.